 A friend of mine in Montreal, a long time ago, a guy called Billy Georgette, called his way of practicing anti-practice.
 You play for 5 minutes.
 You can play anything, but you have to play for 5 minutes.
 Then you stop.
 The idea is really interesting.
 When I moved to Toronto there was a marvelous trumpet player name Fred Stone.
 He had a totally unique approach.
 Not because he didn’t listen to anyone but because he obviously just played what he felt like.
 He ended up playing and writing for Duke Ellington in the 70s.

 With my Hotfoot or Body Electric bands we do what I call “gazorkinplatzes”.
-Everyone knows what it means.
-We just play.
+My guys know what it means – we just play.
 And everybody loves doing it.
 I don’t know if the audience always enjoys listening to it.
 It can be challenging because you don’t know what’s going to happen and audiences everywhere aren’t known for being adventurous.
 If you ask for requests what do you get?
 Summertime!, Take Five or Happy Birthday.
 It can be brought off, but it’s really difficult to do with a large ensemble (Hotfoot is a 10 piece band) but I love the ‘noise’.

 Even with the free thing you’ve still got that Clifford thing happening in your playing as well.